 4. Female guests at weddings in the United Kingdom will don elaborate hats or fascinators, which is uncommon attire in the United States.

-5. British bridal parties are usually smaller than those in the United States, and instead of a maid of honor, a bride selects a chief bridesmaid.
+5. British wedding traditions prove that bridal parties are usually smaller than those in the United States, and instead of a maid of honor, a bride selects a chief bridesmaid.
 The bridal party precedes the bride in the US, but follows the bride in the UK.
 British bridesmaids sit during the ceremony, while most American bridesmaids stand beside the bride throughout the service.

 6. The United Kingdom has ushers, not groomsmen, and they do not walk in with the bridesmaids.
 In the US, sometimes they do and sometimes they walk in alone.

 7. In the UK, the groom traditionally faces away from the bride until she gets to the altar.